 Returns.
 They’re one of the worst parts of running a business, but they’re bound to happen.
 In fact, with increased Q4 sales, you’ll undoubtedly get more returns.
 Don’t let the increase in returns worry you.
 It’s only natural that with more sales come more returns.

 When customers request to return a product they bought via FBA, Amazon gives them an immediate refund and a shipping label to return the item to the proper warehouse.
 Customers are on the honor system to indeed return the item they no longer want, so it’s up to you to check on the item after the customer is given a refund.
-To find out more about your returned items, log in to Seller Central and then click on Reports > Fulfillment > Returns.
+To find out more about your returned items, log in to Seller Central and then click on Reports > Fulfillment > FBA Customer Returns.

 Remember, the occasional return is just part of business and is nothing to worry about.
-Don’t ignore your unsellable returned items as they will just sit in an FBA warehouse and continue to rack up storage fees.
-Take action and do what you can to get those items to become sellable or, at least, to make sure you get reimbursed for the items never actually returned.
+Don’t ignore your unsellable returned items as they will just sit in an FBA warehouse and continue to rack up monthly storage fees.
+Take action and do what you can to get those items to become sellable or, at least, to make sure you get reimbursed for items that were never actually returned.